 Insights into market segments

-On the basis of crop type, the agricultural micronutrients market is categorized into cereals and grains, fruits and vegetables, oilseeds and pulses, and others (sugarcane, cotton, coconut, rubber, and tea and coffee).
-In 2017, cereals and grains were the largest category in the market.
-The high demand for cereals and grains is driven by increasing population and an ever-diversifying nutritional behavior of population, which is likely to propel the adoption rates of micronutrients and thus boost the growth of the market during the forthcoming period.
+Based on crop type, the agricultural micronutrients market is categorized into fruits and vegetables, oilseeds and pulses, cereals and grains, and others (cotton, coconut, sugarcane, rubber, and tea and coffee).
+In 2017, cereals and grains dominated the market in terms of sales value as well as sales volume.
+The demand for cereals and grains is quite high because of the increasing population and the ever-diversifying nutritional behavior of people, which are expected to raise the micronutrients adoption rate, thus helping the market grow during the forecast period.

 Browse report overview with 443 tables and 134 figures spread through 414 pages and detailed TOC on "Agricultural Micronutrients Market by Type (Zinc, Iron, Boron, Molybdenum, Manganese), by Form Factor (EDTA, DTPA, EDDHA, HBED, Non-Chelated), by Crop Type (Cereals & Grains, Fruits & Vegetables, Oilseeds & Pulses), by Application Mode (Soil, Fertigation, Foliar), by Geography (U.S., Canada, Germany, U.K., France, Italy, China, India, Australia, New Zealand, Brazil, Argentina, Mexico, South Africa, Saudi Arabia) – Global Market Size, Share, Development, Growth, and Demand Forecast, 2013–2023" at:https://www.psmarketresearch.com/market-analysis/agricultural-micronutrients-market